Medusa Society

-The Medusa Society is an active undergraduate secret society at Trinity College, Hartford, Connecticut.
+The Medusa Society was an undergraduate secret society at Trinity College, Hartford, Connecticut.
 Though non-continuous in its presence on campus, it had a purported founding date of 1840.
 It went inactive in the 1970s.

 History

 Modeled on the senior societies at Yale, Medusa was founded at Trinity in June 1892 by a group of eighteen juniors as a student governmental body and honor society "responsible for the maintenance of College tradition."
 This organization was believed to be the direct successor to the Grand Tribunal, an institution founded at Washington College in 1840 by seniors and juniors as a rudimentary form of student government which had ceased to exist by 1890.

 As an underground society in its current state, the Medusa maintains a high level of secrecy on Trinity's campus and is not recognized by Trinity College.
 Most information about the society is learned through word of mouth.
 Medusa members acknowledge each other through a system of archaic hand gestures and expressions that are known only to members.